Mount Calvary Lutheran Church: History

 It is not known when this congregation was established.
 In 1765 John Schwarbach, who apparently was temporarily rendering pastoral services, conveyed 3 acre of land to Peter Painter and Jacob Shaffer, trustees of this church.
 The church was first called the “Hoxbiehl” or “Hacksbill” (Hawksbill), later “Comer’s Church” due to so many members by that name, and lastly “Mount Calvary.”
 This church was first served by the Pennsylvania Ministerium, Bathaser Sauer having attended a convention as a lay delegate.
-In 1813, it was of the five valley churches to unite with the Evangelical Lutheran North Carolina Synod, and in 1820 it joined the Evangelical Lutheran Tennessee Synod.
+In 1813, it was one of the five valley churches to unite with the Evangelical Lutheran North Carolina Synod, and in 1820 it joined the Evangelical Lutheran Tennessee Synod.

 Mount Calvary was originally a union church shared by members of the Lutheran and Reformed faiths.
 The insistence on conducting all church functions in the German language led to the cancellation of the union agreement in 1832, when the Reformed people formed a separate congregation.

 The church served an active congregation until 1959, when regular services ceased.

 Mount Calvary was the mother church of five other congregations in Page County that were organized, directly or indirectly, from her membership: Morning Star (organized 29 November 1873), Grace (organized 10 March 1877), St. Mark’s (organized 1876), St. James’ (Rileyville, organized 1884), and Beth Eden (organized 31 December 1896).